 - This is highly recommended and required since some since some people may not have symptoms and can still spread. .
 Wear protective gear (PPE) when necessary including masks and gloves

 - people with breathing trouble, or other health problems caused by wearing it, may choose one that works better, try a suitable substitute such a face shield and/or additional distancing.
 Masks not recommended for people younger than 2 years old or when sleeping.

 - If wearing cloth masks be sure to keep it clean/laundered as germs are likely to build up on it.

 - Medical Problems/needs: When possible call first or use telemedicine/ online visits when being treated for anything that isn't an emergency/urgent

-- Do whatever you can distanced from others online - classes, work, virtual support groups if these help you, video/online religious services if this is suitable for you, etc.
+- Do whatever you can distanced from others online - classes, work, etc.